 Article 51.
 Establishment of criminal record

+[retain original – JP, MY, PK, SN, RU; delete – EU & mS, YE]

 Each State Party may adopt such legislative or other measures as may be necessary to take into consideration, under such terms as, and for the purpose that, it deems appropriate, any previous conviction in another State of an alleged offender for the purpose of using such information in criminal proceedings relating to an offence established in accordance with this Convention.

 Article 52.
-Protection of witnesses
+Protection of witnesses and (forensic: NI) experts: PK, NI]

+[retain original – IR, SN, RU, IN; delete – EU & mS, YE]

-1. Each State Party shall take appropriate measures within its means to provide effective protection from potential retaliation or intimidation for witnesses who give testimony or, in good faith and on reasonable grounds, provide information concerning offences established in accordance with this Convention or otherwise cooperate with investigative or judicial authorities and, as appropriate, for their relatives and other persons close to them.
+1. Each State Party shall take appropriate measures within its means to provide effective protection from potential retaliation or intimidation for witnesses [and (forensic: NI) experts: PK, NI] who give testimony [or, in good faith and on reasonable grounds, provide information: delete US, AT; retain – MY] [or otherwise cooperate with investigative or judicial authorities: MY] concerning offences established in accordance with this Convention [or otherwise cooperate with investigative or judicial authorities: MY] and, as appropriate, for their relatives and other persons close to them.

 2. The measures envisaged in paragraph 1 of this article may include, inter alia, without prejudice to the rights of the defendant, including the right to due process: